 MinterEllison is a leading Australian firm based in Melbourne set on boosting employee wellbeing and refocusing on health and wellbeing at a cultural level.
 In order to kickstart a renewed focus on wellbeing within the company's culture, Amanda Watt, a partner at the firm, engaged Gone Bush Adventures to create a nature-based wellbeing masterclass experience that could have an ongoing positive impact in every day life for her team.

-In responding to Amanda's brief and designing the learning journey for this full day Close & Wild wellbeing adventure, we enlisted the support of executive wellbeing and life #coaching specialists, Shannah Kennedy and Lyndall Mitchell (The Essentialists).
+In responding to Amanda's brief and designing the learning journey for this full day Wellbeing In Nature adventure, we enlisted the support of executive wellbeing and life coaching specialists, Shannah Kennedy and Lyndall Mitchell (The Essentialists).
 Together, Shannah & Lyndall were tasked with bringing to life their signature wellbeing masterclass workshops in a bush-walking setting while leading facilitation of the wellbeing masterclass and learning journey for the group throughout the day.

 After just 50 minutes on the road, the group arrived to a healthy breakfast at a scenic picnic area within the park.
 Having breakfast before the session ensured everyone was well-fueled for the walk also provided few moments for the group appreciate the scenery and change of pace before the wellbeing masterclass sessions kicked off.

 Soon after, we were in full swing with the wellbeing masterclass sessions, which played out along the walk as a combination of engaging mini presentations, reflection questions, guided meditations and physical exercises led by Shannah & Lyndall.
 Participants were also guided through an accompanying worksheet throughout the walk that included action items on a wide range of areas to help implement positive wellbeing changes into everyday life.